 The Royal College of Physicians (RCP) plays a key role in providing hospital doctors with the information and support they need.
 We have long-established areas of expertise that we make available to teams and individuals.

 Our work in producing clinical guidelines and audits is well established, and we are constantly developing the ways we help organisations with audit delivery or record keeping.

 Invited service reviews

-Terms of reference are agreed with the trust before the review.
-The team analyse the situation via interviews, and summary feedback is provided at the end of the review.
-A full report with recommendations is produced and issued to the trust.
+Terms of reference are agreed with the trust before the review visit.
+The team is physician-led providing assurance, expertise and breadth of knowledge.
+The review visit involves analysing the situation via interviews, and feedback is provided at the end of the review.
+A report with recommendations is produced and issued to the healthcare organisation.
 A fee is charged, plus expenses and accommodation costs.

 Stroke Peer Review Scheme

 The RCP – in association with the British Association of Stroke Physicians and the Stroke Association – run a peer review service for trusts in the UK.
 Peer review visits are usually requested by individual trusts or stroke networks in response to audit results, or to explore preparedness for changes in stroke services.

 Hospitals are visited by a multidisciplinary review team of highly experienced clinicians, managers and patient representatives, who are trained in conducting the stroke peer reviews.
 The focus of a review can be any part of the stroke pathway eg acute care, rehabilitation or transient ischaemic attack (TIA) service.
 Recommendations are given on the day of the visit and a full report is issued soon after.

 The RCP educational consultancy works with medical organisations – in the UK and internationally – to help find effective solutions to challenging educational and training issues, faced by the modern medical profession.
 We then use our expertise to implement solutions and produce tailored programmes for our partners.